-All complaints are reviewed and, where appropriate, action is taken by the Chief of Police.
-Further review and action may occur up through the chain of command, including the President and Board of Trustees.
+All complaints are reviewed and, where appropriate, action is taken by the director of Campus Police.
+Further review and action may occur up through the chain of command, including the president and board of trustees.

-A sworn Campus Police officer is always on duty when regular classes are in session.
+A sworn Campus Police officer is on duty at all times regular classes are in session.

 Forgery and Related Offenses

 It shall be a violation of Forsyth Tech’s code of conduct for a student to commit any one of the following acts:

 - Academic cheating, including, but not limited to, unauthorized copying of academic work of another, collaboration for use of notes or books on examinations without prior permission of the instructor.